Erica D. Smith

 Erica Danette Smith (born November 24, 1969) is an American engineer and politician who represented District 3 in the North Carolina Senate from 2015 to 2021.
 She was a candidate for the Democratic nomination for the U.S. Senate in 2020.
 She finished second in the Democratic primaries on March 3, 2020.
 She was a candidate for the Democratic nomination for the U.S. Senate in 2022, but she switched to the race for North Carolina's 1st congressional district after Rep. G. K. Butterfield announced that he would not run for another term.

 Early life and education

 A native of Fayetteville, North Carolina, Smith graduated from high school at the North Carolina School of Science and Math in Durham.
 Smith holds a bachelor's degree in mechanical engineering from North Carolina A&T State University, and a master's degree in religious studies from Howard University.
-Smith began her career as a senior engineering specialist for the Boeing Co.
-Prior to her retirement from the engineering field, she also served as a patent examiner in the Chemical Engineering Technology Center of the U.S. Patent and Trademark Office.
+Smith began her career as a senior engineering specialist for Boeing Prior to her retirement from the engineering field, she also served as a patent examiner in the Chemical Engineering Technology Center of the U.S. Patent and Trademark Office.